 Top 10 Richest Temples in the World

 It is only because of the pilgrims that these temples have flourished for millennia and more.
 The devotees uphold their faith in the gods and the temples that act as shrines for them.
 Many of these temples conduct a lot of charity work and provide food and shelter to the poor.
 Any trip to India is incomplete without a visit to these temples.
-These are the top 10 richest temples in the world.

 1. Padmanabhaswamy Temple, Kerela, India